Flagsmith/flagsmith-cli/README.md

   $ flagsmith get [ENVIRONMENT] [-o <value>] [-a <value>] [-i <value>]

 ARGUMENTS
-  ENVIRONMENT  The flagsmith environment key to use, defaults to the environment variable FLAGSMITH_ENVIRONMENT, providing a server-side key will fetch the environment document
+  ENVIRONMENT  The flagsmith environment key to use, defaults to the environment variable FLAGSMITH_ENVIRONMENT, providing a server-side key will fetch the environment document.

 FLAGS
   -a, --api=<value>       The API URL to fetch the feature flags from.